ohboh/etch-a-sketch/README.md

 # etch-a-sketch
-A brutalist etch-a-sketch toy made as part of The Odin Project curriculum
+A brutalist style etch-a-sketch toy made as part of The Odin Project curriculum

 Preview: https://ohboh.github.io/etch-a-sketch/